Cadra calidella: Interaction with humans

 Cadra calidella is most commonly identified as a storage pest moth, primarily in Mediterranean countries where dried fruits and carobs is a larger industry.
 Not only do they attack the crops before the harvest, but they will also infest products in stores.
-In Cyprus, the moths will often infest the country’s carob stores.
+In Cyprus, the moths will often infest the country's carob stores.
 Their prevalence as a pest has prompted much of the research that has been done on the moth.

 Methods of pest control

-Because the Cadra species and difficult to distinguish, many of the chemical pest control applications in the past failed to distinguish across different pests.
+Because the Cadra species are difficult to distinguish, many of the chemical pest control applications in the past failed to distinguish across different pests.
 Control programs, such as the integrated pest management (IPM) project was started by the Extension Service in Upper Galilee.
 The project combines pest control efforts with research, and has reached out to growers to form local and regional pest scouts.
 This project has led to 30–50% reductions in pesticide usage.

 Much research has since followed to not only identify the major pests but also to understand their physiology and how their development changes upon certain changes.
 Research on Cadra calidella including changing temperature, photoperiods, humidity, gamma radiation, and parasitoids.
 Previous chemical control methods have largely been substituted with other pest control methods such as insect-proof screens, localized application of pesticides depending on the timeline of the moth’s life cycle, sex pheromone traps, and usage of parasitoids.